helinbicen/currency-converter/README.md

 # currencyConverter
-It is a currency converter project using Exchange Rates API, HTML and JavaScript.
+It is a currency converter project with using Exchange Rates API, HTML and JavaScript.